 This is a straightforward step but entirely crucial to keeping your craft in good condition.

 Practice the habit of safe and secure storage.
 Where possible keep your craft in a shaded and sheltered area.
+Try to avoid storing it in the water for long periods of time.

 The sun and dust are chief culprits in storage damage to vehicles of all types and keeping these at bay goes a long way to keeping the shine.